 Under AASB 132 Financial instruments: Presentation, puttable financial instruments are classified as equity where certain strict criteria are met.
-The Scheme does not meet the criteria as the Scheme issues more than one class of units that have different contractual features.
-Consequently, the Scheme classifies the net assets attributable to unitholders as financial liability.
+The Scheme ceased to meet the criteria from 1 May 2024 as the Scheme issues more than one class of units with different contractual features.
+Consequently, the Scheme's net assets attributable to unitholders were reclassified from equity to financial liability effective from 1 May 2024.
+There have been no changes in the equity from 1 May 2024.